 our blessing, our grace

-I assumed the doctor would come in to confirm our daughter’s development, but I hadn’t considered the possibility of an abnormality, or worse, a terminal diagnosis.
+I assumed the doctor would come in to confirm our daughter’s development, but I hadn’t considered the possibility of an abnormality, or worse, a prenatal diagnosis of a life-limiting condition.
 The doctor introduced himself and asked if this was my first pregnancy.
 Yes, our first.

-The sonographer began scanning Grace’s head while the doctor occasionally nodded and made quiet requests.
+While scanning Grace’s head the doctor occasionally nodded and made quiet requests.
 He asked to take over and gently pressed the transducer into my belly to get Grace to change positions.
 Panicking inside, I looked back and forth between the doctor's face and the monitor displaying my daughter’s silhouette.
 I hoped the sonographer was wrong and that he wouldn’t confirm my fears.
 He turned off the display and before he could say a word, we knew.

 LEARNING OUR DAUGHTER’S DIAGNOSIS

-The doctor looked me in the eyes and began to describe the diagnosis.
-Hot tears began streaming down my and Andy’s face.
+The doctor looked me in the eyes and began to describe the diagnosis while hot tears streamed down our faces.
 There is an opening in the skull that exposes your baby’s brain to the amniotic fluid, he explained.
 It often starts as Acrania, in which the flat bones in the cranial vault are either completely or partially absent; it eventually leads to Anencephaly where parts of the brain and skull are missing.
 Over time, the amniotic fluid will break down your baby’s brain, making your baby’s life incompatible outside of the womb.
 I am terribly sorry, he said.

 In a single moment my whole world came crashing in and an emptiness carved itself into every hollow of my body.
 I couldn’t begin to comprehend the news that our baby’s life was going to be taken from ours.
 How could this have happened?
 Are you positive?
 Is there anything we can do?
 The doctor patiently and compassionately answered our questions until we didn’t know what else to ask.
 He and the sonographer walked out of the room and told us to come out when we were ready.
 Slowly, we gathered ourselves and eventually gained enough strength to meet them in the hall.
 We were being referred to a perinatologist for a 3d/4d scan and a second opinion, although nothing further needed to be said.
 Conviction had its grip on our hearts and we were going to love Grace with abandon.